Pretz/Strutter/README.md

 ### How To

-In iOS 8 aligning the trailing edge of one view with the leading edge of another was this verbose blob:
+This verbose blob aligns the trailing edge of one view with the leading edge of another on iOS 8:

 ```swift
 NSLayoutConstraint(item: view1,